Kristaps Porziņģis: Early career

 Porziņģis followed in his parents' footsteps and started playing basketball at age six.
 Once he turned 12, his older brother, Jānis, who played professionally in Europe, took Porziņģis to offseason training sessions.
 He played in youth competitions with BK Liepājas Lauvas, the most famous club based in his hometown of Liepāja, until age 15.
 An agent from Latvia sent video of Porziņģis around this time to teams in Spain and Italy.
 In 2010, Baloncesto Sevilla, a club that had a professional team competing in the Liga ACB in Spain, called Porziņģis for a tryout in an attempt to recruit foreign talent to its junior squads.
-He stood 6 ft 8 in and weighed 157 lb at this time.
+He stood and weighed 157 lb at this time.
 Porziņģis recalled the moment and said, "I came here with my brother for two or three days, but it was really hot and I couldn't play at my best because of that.
 Still, I received a contract in summer 2010 and I signed it."
 Inmaculada Avivar, a nutritionist for Sevilla, diagnosed that Porziņģis was suffering from anemia, meaning that he had fewer red blood cells.
 This caused Porziņģis to feel fatigue, shortness of breath, and inability to exercise.
 However, he gradually overcame the condition and began seeing improvement in his game.
 In addition to medical problems, Porziņģis had trouble picking up the language in Seville, making him reluctant to return there after his first tryout.
 In his first season playing for the junior squad, Porziņģis struggled to communicate with the coaching staff and his teammates and was often tired due to his health.